Ketchikan Halibut Fishing Charters

 Halibut fishing techniques vary from jigging metal or plastic baits to

-fishing with live or cut-bait.
-Each method serves a purpose depending on the location of where we are halibut
+fishing with cut-bait.
+Each method serves a purpose depending on the location of where we are halibut fishing and

-Fishing with live or cut-bait is the most common method we use on our halibut
+Fishing with cut-bait is the most common method we use on our halibut fishing

-fishing charters.
-Herring, salmon bellies, cod, and octopus are some of our favorite baits to use to lure in
+charters.
+Herring, salmon bellies, cod, and octopus are some of our favorite baits to use to lure in halibut.
+When

-halibut.
-When fishing with bait, we generally use circle hooks with heavy duty monofilament leaders or halibut
+fishing with bait, we generally use circle hooks with heavy duty monofilament leaders or halibut gagnon.
+Circle

 Jigging can be a highly effective way to trigger strikes from a